How Much Does Roof Replacement Cost in Oklahoma?

 If your roof has seen better days, you're likely wondering: how much does a new roof cost in Oklahoma?
 While prices can vary based on several factors, having a ballpark estimate helps prepare your budget and expectations.
 Let’s break it down in simple terms.

 The average roof replacement cost in Oklahoma ranges from $6,000 to $12,000 for a standard-sized home.
-This range depends on the type of material, labor costs, roof size, and complexity of the job.
+This range depends on the type of material, the labor costs, the roof size, and the job's complexity.
 For example, asphalt shingles, one of the most common roofing materials, typically cost less than metal or tile roofing.

 What Affects Roof Replacement Cost?